Views of Richard Dawkins: War on Terror and terrorism

 Dawkins was opposed to the Iraq War.
 "Well what I really objected to was the lying about the motives for going into Iraq…it was an act of political opportunism."
 However, Dawkins supported the Afghan War.
 "I felt that America needed to try and find those responsible [for 9/11], and it did really appear as though Al-Qaeda was being actively encouraged by the Taliban regime in Afghanistan."

 Dawkins held Islamic doctrine responsible for the Charlie Hebdo shooting.
 His comments resulted in criticisms from several publications, including Al Jazeera, The Guardian, and Salon, deriding him as Islamophobic.

 Stem cell research

 In the stem cell controversy, Dawkins favors stem cell research, even if it involves human embryos.
-"The 'embryos' used for stem cell research are no bigger than a pinhead, and completely lacking in sentience of any kind.
-The illogical and hypocritical inconsistency between [George W.] Bush's stance on embryonic stem cell research on the one hand, and on slaughtered and maimed Iraqis and Lebanese on the other, is the subject of this article."
+"The 'embryos' used for stem cell research are no bigger than a pinhead, and completely lacking in sentience of any kind."
+He called out what he believed was "the illogical and hypocritical inconsistency between [George W.] Bush's stance on embryonic stem cell research on the one hand, and on slaughtered and maimed Iraqis and Lebanese on the other."